Creamy Chicken Spaghetti – one pan, endless variations!

 - 1 package (13.25 oz) whole wheat spaghetti

 - 1/2 cup heavy cream

 - 8 ounces Cabot Seriously Sharp Cheddar cheese, shredded

 - 1/4 cup minced parsley

 - In a large skillet (that has a cover available), heat oil or ghee over medium-high heat.
-Add chicken and cook, stirring occasionally (don’t stir too much, you want it to brown!) for 5-7 minutes or until cooked through and no longer pink.
+Add chicken, season with salt and pepper, and cook, stirring occasionally (don’t stir too much, you want it to brown!) for 5-7 minutes or until cooked through and no longer pink.
 Remove to a plate or a bowl and cover with foil.

 - Return pan to heat and add onions and bell pepper.
 Saute for 3-4 minutes before adding mushrooms.
 Continue to cook, stirring frequently, until onions are translucent.
 Add garlic and kale and cook for 1-2 minute or until kale is wilted and garlic is fragrant.